MetaProvide/talked/README.md

 * selenium
 * PyVirtualDisplay

-## Pulse

-pacmd load-module module-null-sink sink_name=MySink

 ## Todo

 * Add custom CSS to hide unwanted elements
 * Make delay a bit longer to make sure the full screen popup isn't capture on video
 * Rename user when joining
-* Handle filename conflicts
+* Handle filenames
+* Figure out default transcoding settings
+* Create config file
+* Integrate into Talk
+* Create setup for running on Nextcloud server or remote server
+* Create docker container

+## Later
+* Option to enable and disable recording of chat
+* Support using chromium based browser
 * Support using a authenticated user
-* Support using chromium based browser
-* Implement Talk chat commands
-* Option to enable and disable recording of chat
+* Add options to control transcoding
+* When using authenticated user, add option to auto add the recording user when recording non public chat.